 Many couples decide in advance that they don't want to do the garter toss.
 They want to take part in the wedding garter tradition without the garter toss part of it.
 This is completely fine and something that lots of couples are opting out of these days.
 In this case, the bride generally wears just one wedding garter.

-If you are wearing two wedding garters, I recommend that you wear the tossing garter below your main garter.
-If the tossing garter is on the bottom, it will be easier to find and take off during the garter toss…your partner will thank you for the extra help!
+If you are wearing two wedding garters, I recommend that you wear the tossing garter below your main garter, aka farther down your leg.
+If the tossing garter is on the bottom or below the main garter, it will be easier to find and take off during the garter toss.
+Your partner will thank you for the extra help!